How to invest in dividend stocks in the UK

 How do dividends work?

 The dividend payment you receive is calculated using the number of shares you own.
-For example, if you own 5,000 shares in Company XYZ, which is paying a dividend of five pence per share, you will receive a payment of £250.
-It works out exactly the same in the case of fractional shares (which are little pieces of shares, which are little pieces of companies, not at all confusing!)
+For example, if you own 5,000 shares in Company XYZ, which is paying a dividend of 5 pence per share, you will receive a payment of £250.

 A company’s board of directors will decide when to pay a dividend and how much to pay.
-While they are usually issued as cash payments, dividends can also be offered in other forms, for example as additional shares in the company.
+While they are usually issued as cash payments, dividends can also be offered in other forms, for example, as additional shares in the company.

 Dividends can only be paid from a company’s profits for the current year or profits it has retained from previous financial years.